intel/rv-brs-test-suite/README.md

 **Prerequisite**: Ensure that the system time is correct before starting SCT tests.

 ### Running SCT
-BRS SCT tests are built as part of the test suite. <br />
+The BRS SCT tests are built as part of the test suite. <br />

 Running BRS SCT tests is now automated.
 You can choose to skip the automated SCT tests by pressing any key when the UEFI shell prompts.